nios-students/docs/wiki/th.md

 - Bag
 NOTE: Black and white works.

-### Things to know **before** the exam
+## Things to know **before** the exam

 Download the map of your exam centre and visit your centre beforehand.
 They say that phone isn't allowed in the hallticket but most centre don't mind if it's in a bag and in **outside the exam hall** just make sure that it's powered off or on silent mode.
 Most centres will have place to keep the bag.
+For public exam students will get **15 minutes** to read the question papers use this to understand the questions.